 Symptoms of Jewelry Allergic Reactions:

-According to the National Institute of Health, allergic symptoms resulting from exposure to metals typically appear 24 to 48 hours after exposure.
+According to the National Institute of Health, an individual allergic to metals can experience contact dermatitis.
+Symptoms may present themselves as quickly as a few minutes or as much as 48 hours later depending on level of sensitivity.
 They can include itching, redness, tenderness, swelling, and warmth to the exposed area.
 In more severe cases dry patches and blisters may occur.

 Common Metals to Avoid if You Have Sensitive Skin: